popey/unsnap/README.md

 ## Logging

-unsnap writes to the console, and to a log file called `activity.txt` in `./log-YYYY-MM-DD.HH.MM.SS` beneath the current directory.
+unsnap writes to the console, and to a log file called `unsnap.log` in `./log-YYYY-MM-DD.HH.MM.SS` beneath the current directory.

 ## Excluded snaps